Aegisub/aegisite/content/en/docs/latest/Main_Page.md

 Welcome to the Aegisub manual.
 See our [about]({{< relref "About" >}}) page for more information on the program, or browse the topics on the left bar.

-Documentation related to delopment of Aegisub and building Aegisub is located at [the bug tracker](https://github.com/Aegisub/Aegisub/issues).
+Documentation related to development of Aegisub and building Aegisub is located at [the bug tracker](https://github.com/Aegisub/Aegisub/issues).

 ## Starting points